 Presently, FEL owns the physical assets (store formats of E-FRL and BRL including all the infrastructure assets situated in the stores) apart from strategic investments in various companies.
 FRL operates all retail formats.
 Mr. Kishore Biyani continues to be associated as a promoter of both, FEL and FRL.
 As on June 2017, FRL, along with the recently acquired Bharti Retail has 893 stores in 26 states and 246 cities.
 It includes 253 Big Bazaar stores, 523 Easy Day, 19 E-Zone, 54 FBB, 37 Home Town and rest of the other formats.

-Further, FRL is in the process of demerger of Home Retail Business which is expected to be completed by December 2017 with appointment date of August 2017.
-A separate legal entity namely 'Praxis Home Retail Private Limited' of Future group will take over the home retail business and the entity is expected to get listed on BSE (Subject to listing permissions).
+Further, FRL has demerged its Home Retail Business from December 2017.
+A separate legal entity namely 'Praxis Home Retail Limited' of Future group has taken over the home retail business and the entity is been listed on BSE.